 Take a group, and split it into two.
 Each half is asked to comment on a case.
 The first group gets their information about the case from a newspaper.
 The second reads a summary of the court documents.
 You won’t find a better metaphor of the divide between the informed and the misinformed than this Read more about Media, Misinformation and Punitiveness: The Unholy Trinity[…]

-Last night Peter featured in a news piece on Channel 9: you can watch the full story here.
+Last night Peter featured in a news piece about Bill Spedding’s bail conditions on Channel 9: you can find out more about the full story here.